jungbumwoo/my_obsidian/language/golang/Generics.md

 }
 ```

+## When not to use generics
-## When are type parameters not useful?
+#### When are type parameters not useful?

+- When just calling a method on the type argument.

+interface types permit a kind of generic programming.
+ex) io.reader inref

 ---